FANZ

 Editing a configuration

-Click the ⋮ menu → Edit to modify the configuration.
+Click the ⋮ menu on any row → Edit to modify the configuration.

 Warning: Changes affect all events using this configuration.
 Edit carefully.